 Historically, the earliest Bordeaux whites were predominately sweet, made in a style very different from the dry whites of today.
 The Romans, as so often is the case, were the first to plant vines in the 1st century BC and white wines have a history at least as old as the reds in Bordeaux.
 The best-known region in medieval times for whites was Graves, located south of Bordeaux.
 It remains a heartland of white Bordeaux today, particularly in the northern zone, Pessac-Leognan.

-But more importantly, what can an oenophile expect from glass of dry white Bordeaux?
-Stylistically, it varies enormously from a glass of something complex, structured and barrel-fermented to an easy drinking, racy, unoaked white for immediate consumption.
+But more importantly, what can an oenophile expect from a glass of dry white Bordeaux?
+Stylistically, it varies enormously from a glass of something complex, structured and barrel-fermented, to easy drinking, racy, unoaked white for immediate consumption.
 The most serious examples tend to emanate from Pessac-Leognan, including the venerable white of Chateau Haut-Brion, undoubtedly one of the greatest dry whites in France.

-Even the Medoc, an area renowned for long-lasting, Cabernet Sauvignon based reds is increasingly branching into white wine.
+Even the Medoc, an area renowned for long-lasting, Cabernet Sauvignon-based reds are increasingly branching into white wine.
 Both Chateau Mouton Rothschild and Margaux make a spectacular (and expensive) white to complement their flagship reds, as do several other producers across the region.

 Over the past 15 years, a remarkable resurgence in the quality of dry white Bordeaux has taken place; consumers are now spoilt for choice with an unparalleled range of delicious white wines.
 What’s more, most are very affordable and very adaptable – Bordeaux white is ideal as an aperitif or to match with a variety of different dishes.
 Our top choice?
 Domaine de Chevalier with Dover sole is gastronomic bliss.